-If you receive Error 0x800700DF, The file size exceeds the limit allowed and cannot be saved error when copying or moving files, on your Windows PC, to another drive or external device, here are some solutions those may help you fix the issue.
+If you receive Error 0x800700DF, The file size exceeds the limit allowed and cannot be saved error when copying or moving files, on your Windows PC, to another drive or external device, here are some solutions that may help you fix the issue.

 The file size exceeds the limit allowed and cannot be saved

-Even if you have more than required space on the destination drive, you may receive this error.
+Even if you have more than the required space on the destination drive, you may receive this error.
 Here’s what you can do in such situations.

 1] Check Registry setting

 There is a registry file that decides how much data can be modified at a time.
 If that value gets corrupted in any way, you will face the issue.

 Before making any change in the Registry Editor, make sure you have created a system restore point or made a backup of your Registry files.
 After this, press Win + R, type regedit and hit the Enter button to open Windows Registry and navigate to the following location: